 But even then, there are matters that your family should consider and discuss before starting a project.

-Our infographic below gives five key areas you should consider first.
+Here are five key areas you should consider first.

 What will family relations be like after the build?
 Will the person living in the annexe be independent or need your support?
 Will external support be needed?
 Discuss boundaries and what all parties expect from living so close together.